kastenhq/kubestr/docs/index.md

 ## Using Kubestr
 ### To install the tool -
-- Ensure that the kubernetes context is set and the cluster is accessible through your terminal.
+- Ensure that the Kubernetes context is set and the cluster is accessible through your terminal.
 (Does [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) work?)
 - Download the latest release [here](https://github.com/kastenhq/kubestr/releases/latest).
 - Unpack the tool and make it an executable `chmod +x kubestr`.